-- 31. The internship coordinator is Debby Joossens (debby.joossens@thomasmore.be) - 32.
+- 31. The internship coordinator for the program International Entrepreneurship is Mrs. Goedele Clybouw (Goedele.clybouw@thomasmore.be) - 32.
 The task of the internship coordinator includes, among other things, assigning internships and an internship supervisor to the student, providing the necessary documents, and keeping track of the CRM system.